AgustaWestland AW159 Wildcat: United Kingdom

-The UK has ordered 34 Wildcats for the British Army and 28 for the Royal Navy.
-The Army Air Corps formed the Wildcat Fielding Team (Army), which later became 652 (Operational Conversion) Squadron, for trials and operational conversion of Joint Helicopter Command, now Joint Aviation Command, aircrew and ground crew to the type.
+The UK ordered 34 Wildcats for the British Army and 28 for the Royal Navy.
+The Army Air Corps formed the Wildcat Fielding Team (Army), which later became 652 (Operational Conversion) Squadron, for trials and operational conversion of Joint Helicopter Command, later Joint Aviation Command, aircrew and ground crew to the type.
 The Royal Navy also commissioned a Wildcat Fielding Squadron, 700W Naval Air Squadron (700W NAS) in 2009.
 Both units are located at RNAS Yeovilton.
 In February 2012, a prototype Wildcat (ZZ402) conducted 20 days of trials aboard off the coasts of England and Scotland; the tests involved operating under challenging weather conditions to define ship-helicopter operating limits for when the type would enter service in 2015.
 During the trials, a total of 390 deck landings were completed, including 148 night landings, 76 of which being conducted by pilots using night vision goggles.